-- 3.1 The lowest paid persons employed under a contract of employment with the Council are employed on full time equivalent (37 hours) salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure (the Lancashire Pay Spine). - 3.2 With effect from 1 April 2014 the Council became a Living Wage employer.
-All employees (as at 1 January 2016) are paid a minimum of £7.85 per hour, which is the equivalent of £15,145 per annum.
-(This excludes staff in schools, as the decision as to whether to adopt the Living Wage sits with the individual Governing Body of each school).
-The Council has committed to adjusting its Living Wage rate within six months of the national rate being updated, subject to Full Council approval. - 3.3 As at 1 January 2016, the lowest grading level within the Lancashire pay spine is Living Wage Grade 2, which encompasses a single point (10 LW) of £15,145 per annum. - 4.
-The relationship between the remuneration of chief officers and those employees who are not chief officers. - 4.1 The relationship between the rate of pay for the lowest paid and chief officers is determined by the job evaluation process used for establishing the grading of posts and grade/role profiles as set out earlier in this policy statement.
+- 3.1 The lowest paid persons employed under a contract of employment with the council are employed on full time equivalent (37 hours) salaries in accordance with the minimum spinal column point currently in use within the council's grading structure (the Lancashire Pay Spine). - 3.2 With effect from 1 April 2014 the council became a Foundation Living Wage employer.
+From 1 April 2019 all employees will be paid a minimum of £9.00 per hour, which is the equivalent of £17,364 per annum.
+(This excludes staff in schools, as the decision as to whether to adopt the Foundation Living Wage sits with the individual Governing Body of each school).
+The council has committed to adjusting its Foundation Living Wage rate within six months of the national rate being updated, subject to Full Council approval. - 3.3 As at 1 April 2019, the lowest grading levels within the Lancashire Pay Spine are the Foundation Living Wage (FLW), and Grade 1 in the case of apprentice posts, both of which are a single point salary of £17,364 per annum.

+4. The relationship between the remuneration of Chief Officers and those employees who are not Chief Officers

-4.2 Local authorities are recommended to publish the pay multiple between the highest paid employee and the median average earnings across the organisation.
-The current pay levels within the Council define the multiple between the average full time equivalent salary (excluding chief officer posts) and the Chief Executive as being:
+- 4.1 The relationship between the rate of pay for the lowest paid and chief officers is determined by the job evaluation process used for establishing the grading of posts and grade profiles/job descriptions as set out earlier in this policy statement. - 4.2 Local authorities are recommended to publish the pay multiple between the highest paid employee and the median average earnings across the organisation.
+The current pay levels within the council define the multiple between the average full time equivalent salary (excluding chief officer posts) and the Chief Executive and Director of Resources as being:

-Median average 1:10.09 (figures based upon median average FTE salary of £17,372 and Chief Executive's salary of £175,300 (including cash equivalent lump sum).
+Median average 1:11.36 (figures based upon 2018 median average FTE salary of £18,672 and Chief Executive and Director of Resources' salary of £212,185 (including the cash equivalent lump sum). - 4.3 As part of its overall and ongoing monitoring of alignment with external pay markets, both within and outside the sector, the council will use available benchmark information as appropriate.

-4.3 As part of its overall and ongoing monitoring of alignment with external pay markets, both within and outside the sector, the Council will use available benchmark information as appropriate.
-In addition, upon the annual review of this statement, the Council will also monitor any changes in the relevant 'pay multiples' and benchmark against other comparable local authorities.
-The Council's policy aim is for the multiple between the median salary and that of the highest paid officer to not exceed 1:16 (currently 1:10.09).
+In addition, upon the annual review of this statement, the council will also monitor any changes in the relevant 'pay multiples' and benchmark against other comparable local authorities.

+The council's policy aim is for the multiple between the median salary and that of the highest paid officer to not exceed 1:16 (currently 1:11.36 based on 2018 salary data).